ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

-The decision finally rests upon /what society wants/, even if it must waits until the conditions of justice accommodate that way of thinking.
+The decision finally rests upon *what society wants*, even if it must waits until the conditions of justice accommodate that way of thinking.
 When the desired decision is handed down, people will say “Truth has triumphed”, or “Justice has been done”.
 Demanding justice is merely asking to be told you’re right.

 > Society, in short, regards as “true” those systems of classification that produce the desired results.
 >